alibaba/bifrostui/packages/bui-core/src/Skeleton/index.en-US.md

 ### animation

-The default is`wave`。you can base it on`animation` to set different animations or completely disable it.
+The default is' wave '.
+You can set different animations based on 'animation' or completely disable it.

 ```tsx
 import React from 'react';